Xenia Tchoumitcheva

-Xenia Tchoumitcheva (Ксения Чумичева, born 5 August 1987), known professionally as Xenia Tchoumi, is a Russian-Swiss model, entrepreneur, and content creator.
+Xenia Tchoumitcheva (Ксения Чумичева, born 5 August 1987), known professionally as Xenia Tchoumi, is a Swiss model, entrepreneur, and content creator.

 Early years

 Xenia Tchoumitcheva was born in Magnitogorsk, Russia.
 When she was 6 years old her family emigrated to Lugano, Switzerland.
 Tchoumitcheva lived in the Italian part of Switzerland, before moving to London, England.

 She graduated in 2010 from the Università della Svizzera italiana with a Bachelor Degree in economics.
 She speaks Italian, Russian, German, French, English and Spanish.

-Tchoumitcheva has interned at several financial institutions such as Merrill Lynch, The London Hedge Fund Duet Group and JP Morgan Chase.
+Tchoumitcheva has interned at several financial institutions such as Merrill Lynch, the London hedge fund Duet Group and JP Morgan Chase.

 Career

 Modelling experiences

 Tchoumitcheva began modelling at the age of 12.
 She entered the Miss Switzerland pageant in 2006, where she was named 1st runner-up and Miss Photogenic.
 For the first time, the Miss Switzerland organization offered Tchoumitcheva an appearance contract similar to that of the winner.
 After the contest she was described as the "most eligible single woman in Switzerland".
 In May 2009 she was voted as the Best Bikini Body, in a survey by the magazine Schweizer Illustrierte.
 In 2012 she was profiled in the Spanish GQ magazine.

 In December 2012, the Swiss edition of Maxim magazine put her on the cover, awarding her the title of "Most Beautiful Woman of the Year".

 Tchoumitcheva has worked with several modelling agencies including Option Model Agency (Zürich), Oxygen Models, Tess Management, and Elite Model Management (Barcelona and Miami).

 She was named as one of the 99 most influential women in the world for 2016, according to the AskMen annual list for the category influencers.

 As a digital influencer, she collaborates with Ferragamo, Dior and Vogue.
 In autumn 2016 she shot fashion editorials with magazines including ELLE, Vanity Fair and L'Officiel.
 She has worked with brands including Chopard, L'Oréal, Moët & Chandon, Bulgari, American Express, Tom Ford and Samsung.

 In September 2019, Tchoumi signed a representation deal with the CAA talent agency covering television, endorsements, personal appearances and publishing.
 In September 2023 she made her catwalk debut at New York Fashion Week for Jovani's runway show.